Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 • Lizbeth Campuzano – Property Manager

-• The head of household must be a U.S. citizen or a qualified resident
+• The head of the household must be a U.S. citizen or a qualified resident.

-• Household income must not exceed 80% of the Area Median Income (AMI)
+• Total household income must be at or below 80% of the Area Median Income (AMI).

 Family Size3 People4 People5 People6 People7 People8 People